A Travel Price Comparison for Families, Couples, and Backpackers Helsinki vs. Rome for Attractions, Food, Nightlife, and Backpackers

 Many restaurants in Rome have been singled out for their culinary prowess.
 Homemade pasta, fresh sauces, and fine wine all make the food scene among the best.
 Also make sure you try the gelato.

-There are many up and coming restaurants in the Helsinki area.
+Dining out in Helsinki is an experience not to be missed.
 Food in town is all about local flavors and simple ingredients.
 The dishes let the flavor speak for itself without fancy cooking techniques or complex flavor combinations.
 Many of the restaurants are locally sourced with traditional ingredients.
 You'll find a lot of seafood, herring, grilled sausages, pancakes, and desserts.

 Is Helsinki or Rome Better for Nightlife?